How to Become a Solar Photovoltaic Installers in Michigan

 Obtain Michigan licensure or certification

 Michigan may require specific licensing or professional certification for solar photovoltaic installerss.
-Requirements vary by state — contact the Michigan Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Michigan Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Michigan

-Michigan employs 90 solar photovoltaic installers.
+Michigan employs 310 solar photovoltaic installers.
+The highest concentrations are in Detroit-Warren-Dearborn.

 Solar Photovoltaic Installers salary range in Michigan